itpplasma/slidegeist/README.md

 1. **Scene Detection**: Uses FFmpeg's scene filter (SAD-based) with an Opencast-style optimizer to identify slide changes
    - Iteratively adjusts the scene threshold to target ~30 segments per hour (typical slide pace)
+   - Treats `--scene-threshold` as the *initial* threshold; the optimizer raises or lowers it until the slide count converges
    - Merges segments shorter than 2 seconds to suppress rapid flickers
    - Based on Opencast's VideoSegmenterService implementation
 2. **Slide Extraction**: Extracts the final frame before each scene change using FFmpeg